FAQs

 3D ultrasonic technology is at its core similar to 3D radar in that both are based on waves, with 3D radar being based on electromagnetic waves not ultrasonic waves.
 3D radar tends to be error-prone to non-metallic materials like wood and plastic.
 The ECHO ONE® can detect objects regardless of their material and is more cost-effective.

 The ECHO ONE® sensor is IP67 certified, meaning it is completely dust proof and can be temporarily submerged in water, making it an ideal sensor to be used in outdoor applications even during unfavourable weather conditions.
 Both the sensor and the TPU comply with the guidelines CE, FCC and RoHS.
+The System ist not rated for Functional Safety.

 Please get in contact with us at support@toposens.com.